247 Solitaire title image

 Lumosity - Designed and tested by scientists, Lumosity offers games that focus on improving memory, processing speed, and problem-solving skills.
 A free account allows you to play three games a day, but it will cost about twelve dollars a month for the full package of games and features.
 It’s available on Apple and Android.

 Elevate - Once named Apple’s app of the year, this subscription-based service offers forty games that cover categories like writing, vocabulary, reading, and math.
-The app is free to use, but users can also spring for the $4.99 a month plan if they want more tailored workouts.
+The Elevate app is free to use, but users can also spring for the $4.99 a month plan if they want more tailored workouts.

 Peak - Another subscription-based brain training app, Peak differentiates itself with games that are short and intense and a system that assigns a personal coach to the player for motivation.